Alright meatmaggots, LET'S GET STUPID LOUD!

 - This show mixes hand-drawn and cut-out animation styles.

 - The episode "Just for Kicks" sees Festro battle a CGI tyranosaurus over a pair of sneakers.

 - Our Monsters Are Weird: Let's see...we've got a purple ogre with huge tusks and nothing but underwear, a man made out of BUTTS, a hairy big-nosed creature, a walking ball of pus, and something resembling an emaciated dog speaking in gibberish.

-- Also there's a huge scene in "President the Fart" that is based off the Rainbow Road in Mario Kart.
-Dingle even plays a similar role of Lakitu when Festro falls off.
+- Also there's a huge scene in "President the Fart" that is based off Rainbow Road in Mario Kart.
+Dingle even plays a similar role to that of Lakitu when Festro falls off.

 - "Labyrinth" is an episode-long Affectionate Parody of the film.

 - In "Funstro", Fart tries to calm down a toothache-ridden Festro by performing a William Shatner-style cover of the theme to Mr. Belvedere.